Your guide to the Anarchy, the bloody battle between Stephen and Matilda

 In September 1141, Robert was captured at Winchester by Stephen’s queen, also called Matilda, who led loyal nobles and Flemish mercenaries in Stephen’s name.
 Robert was exchanged for Stephen, weakening the former empress further.
 Stephen then proceeded to attack Oxford and besieged its castle, where Matilda was based, forcing her to flee to Abingdon Abbey and then Wallingford Castle.

 The war carried on with skirmishes and victories on both sides, but neither Stephen nor Matilda’s forces were able to deliver a decisive blow.
 In 1147, Robert of Gloucester died, and with him the main thrust of Matilda’s military campaign.
 She left for Normandy the following year and passed her claim to the throne to her son, Henry Plantagenet.

-How did the civil war end?
+How did the civil war known as 'the Anarchy' end?

 Henry enjoyed military success in Normandy and set his sights on England – in 1153, he undertook an effective campaign, managing to take control of much of the country with little fighting.